jeremyakers/tch-patient-360-demo/README.md

 - `docs/README_WORKSPACES.md` – detailed Workspace/Git guidance

 ## Notes
-- For Workspaces, your edits are the source of truth in inline mode (no `EXECUTE IMMEDIATE FROM`).
+- For Workspaces, your edits are the source of truth for SQL (executed from `snow://workspace/.../versions/live`).
-- In Git‑orchestrated mode, commit/push Workspace changes and ensure the repo object FETCHes the new commit.
 - Cortex Analyst semantic YAMLs are under `sql/cortex/semantic_model/` and staged by the deploy steps.